-I am pleased to present the Cavan and Monaghan Education and Training Board Gender Pay Gap Report for 2022, the first such report to be issued by this Education and Training Board.
+I am pleased to present the Cavan and Monaghan Education and Training Board Gender Pay Gap Report for 2023.

 This report has been published in line with the enactment of the Gender Pay Gap Information Act, 2021, which directs organisations with over 250 employees to report on their gender pay gap.
+This is the second year of reporting on the gender pay gap and I welcome the opportunity to consider the findings and evaluate progress in the area of gender pay difference.

-Cavan and Monaghan Education and Training Board is at the forefront of delivering education and training services within the region.
-Our organisation aims to be a place where all employees have the same opportunities for progression and development, regardless of gender, and we actively embed a culture of equality, diversity and inclusion.
+Cavan and Monaghan Education and Training Board aims to be a place where all employees have the same opportunities for progression and development, regardless of gender, and we actively embed a culture of equality, diversity and inclusion.